Christian Eschatology of Artificial Intelligence (2024)

 Through this careful semiotic practice, the author finds way in which the conversation opens up into all kinds of areas, arriving quickly at the discussion of what it means to think, whether a computer can really think, and, equally, whether a human can really compute.
 This discussion then bleeds into a broader dialogue about machines, elaborating on the difference between Turing machines and Deleuzean machines, and why such a distinction is useful for thinking the philosophy of technology.
 Like Wittgenstein himself, the author is able to bring the topic of Flesh into the question of machines—it’s unique in this way.

-Will an Bionic Christ come to die for our sins;
+Will a Bionic Christ come to die for our sins;

 will an algorithm shepherd us through the valley of doomscrolling?